 In the long run, however, China's environment for fostering the semiconductor industry is much more advantageous than when Samsung or TSML fostered the semiconductor industry in the 1990s.
 As seen in the previous analysis, China and Hong Kong are already serving as hubs for global semiconductor production and trade.
 This is also a very important asset for China to develop the semiconductor industry in the future.
-Considering the various constraints faced by China's semiconductor industry, the Chinese government has invested astronomically in the sector, selecting it as one of its strategic development areas in the 14th Five-Year Plan and 2035 Mid-to-Long-term Goals in March 2021 (Jeong, 2022c, p.
+Considering the various constraints faced by China's semiconductor industry, the China government has invested astronomically in the sector, selecting it as one of its strategic development areas in the 14th Five-Year Plan and 2035 Mid-to-Long-term Goals in March 2021 (Jeong, 2022c, p.
 114).
 This has included the development of design software, highpurity materials, important manufacturing equipment and manufacturing technologies, and advanced memory technology.
-The Chinese government has invested heavily in its semiconductor industry in recent years and has set a goal of being self-sufficient in semiconductor production.9
+The Chinese government has invested heavily in its semiconductor industry in recent years and has set a goal of being self-sufficient in semiconductor production.9 with the national semiconductor fund, various tax support measures, and through the Star market, (the Chinese version of the NASDAQ (Jeong, 2022c, pp. 116-123)).
+The Chinese government's substantial financial backing for the semiconductor industry is a major driving force in accelerating the self-sufficiency of the Chinese semiconductor industry.

 The Chinese government has also launched several initiatives to attract foreign investment in the sector, such as the China Integrated Circuit Industry Investment Fund and the national integrated circuit industry base, and to spur innovation.
-China is also fostering the semiconductor industry with the national semiconductor fund, various tax support measures, and through the Star market, the Chinese version of the NASDAQ (Jeong, 2022c, pp. 116-123).
-The Chinese government's substantial financial backing for the semiconductor industry is a major driving force in accelerating the self-sufficiency of the Chinese semiconductor industry.
+China is also fostering the semiconductor industry